Shivam-io-afk/learningReact/README.md

 # In Functional Component
-- useEffect is very useful hook, it contains all lifecycle method 3
+- useEffect is very useful hook, it contains all lifecycle method
+- Tip
+If you're familiar with React class lifecycle methods, you can think of use Effect Hook as componentDidMount, component DidUpdate, and component Will Unmount combined.